aws-samples/aws-genai-llm-chatbot/docs/guide/deploy.md

 ...
 ```

-7. Open the generated **Cognito User Pool** Link from outputs above i.e. `https://xxxxx.console.aws.amazon.com/cognito/v2/idp/user-pools/xxxxx_XXXXX/users?region=xxxxx`
+**Step 7.** Open the generated **Cognito User Pool** Link from outputs above i.e. `https://xxxxx.console.aws.amazon.com/cognito/v2/idp/user-pools/xxxxx_XXXXX/users?region=xxxxx`

-8. Add a user that will be used to log into the web interface.
+**Step 8.** Add a user that will be used to log into the web interface.

-9. Open the `User Interface` Url for the outputs above, i.e. `dxxxxxxxxxxxxx.cloudfront.net`
+**Step 9.** Open the `User Interface` Url for the outputs above, i.e. `dxxxxxxxxxxxxx.cloudfront.net`.

-10. Login with the user created in .8; you will be asked to change the password.
+**Step 10.** Login with the user created in **Step 8** and follow the instructions.

 ## Run user interface locally

-See instructions in the README file of the [`lib/user-interface/react-app`](https://github.com/aws-samples/aws-genai-llm-chatbot/blob/main/lib/user-interface/react-app/README.md) folder.
+To experiment with changes to the the user interface, you can run the interface locally.
+See the instructions in the README file of the [`lib/user-interface/react-app`](https://github.com/aws-samples/aws-genai-llm-chatbot/blob/main/lib/user-interface/react-app/README.md) folder.

 ## Using Kendra with a non-english index